Mission of the MA Program

 Although not a concentration as such, we encourage you to consider pairing your M.A. with a Certificate in Archival Studies (available for the thesis or non-thesis tracks).

 Interested in Public History?
-We have numerous opportunities available, including courses and internships, and we plan to introduce a new Graduate Certificate in Public History in time for Fall 2018.
+Our new Graduate Certificate in Public History is available starting in Fall 2018.
 You will be able to seek it stand-alone or in combination with any of the above three tracks.

 In all of these concentrations, those who successfully complete this program are highly motivated, interested in the factual and theoretical aspects of the field, and able to demonstrate through a variety of written and oral forms their commitment to excellence.
 Working together, the faculty and students create an atmosphere in which the requisite skills in critical thinking, research, and writing are taught, explained, nurtured, and evaluated.
 The program produces graduates who attain a level of performance and expertise that allows them to move on to additional graduate studies, teaching, archival work, public history, or other activities related to the discipline.